When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Do you know all the important reasons it’s essential to hug your child?

-When you wrap your arms around your child, you are doing much more than you realize.
-A hug is so much bigger than just fleeting physical contact (1).
+When you wrap your arms around your child, you are doing much more than simply showing affection.
+A hug is a powerful exchange of energy that goes far beyond fleeting physical contact (1).

-Let’s take a closer look at the benefits of hugging kids.
+Here is a closer look at the science-backed benefits of hugging your kids.

 Key Takeaways